 But when did unknown mechanisms and unobserved processes become scientific concepts?”

-Astronomers state that blue stars have a limited life of only several million years whereas the proposed age of the universe is nearly 14 billion years old, which is only solved by proposing an unknown mechanism, while giving the impression that the Big Bang is fact and a proved science.
+Astronomers state that blue stars have a limited life of only several million years whereas the proposed age of the universe is nearly 14 billion years old, which is only solved by proposing an unknown mechanism while giving the impression that the Big Bang is fact and proven science.

-Globular clusters are compact, ball-shaped groups of stars that orbit the centre of a galaxy.‘Star witnesses to a young creation’ by Don Batten [iv]
+Globular clusters are compact, ball-shaped groups of stars that orbit the centre of a galaxy.‘Star witnesses to a young creation’ by Don Batten 8

 They supposedly contain ‘very old’ stars.